Saturday, July 17, 2010

 But for most college- or university-level subjects, online education is a poor substitute.
 In my opinion, the most effective learning takes place in the classroom, where you can easily raise your hand, engage in spontaneous discussions with classmates and faculty, turn to the person next to you to ask for clarification, or approach the professor after class or during office hours to ask questions or exchange viewpoints in a way that practically guarantees an instant response and is not constrained by typing, software interfaces, or waiting for a response.

 To give you an example, in my on-campus microeconomics class, I suspect that about 3/4 of us were partially or fully baffled during our professor's first explanation of concepts like two-part tariffs and double-marginalization in certain transfer pricing scenarios.
 The only way we were able to "get it" were by some students raising their hands and asking the professor to explain a particular element, other students sharing their own experiences from their careers (with responses from other students or the professor), and the problem sets being explained in person by the TA, with more questions from us.
 Not everyone raised their hands or participated in the debates, but everyone in that classroom heard them, and learned something from them.
-I doubt 10% of this interaction would have been possible online, even using technologies that allow instant feedback from remote students -- it's too easy for people to multitask, read email, or browse the Web while attending class, and unless sophisticated two-way video systems are involved (such as telepresence), it will be difficult for faculty to get important visual feedback cues from the students they are teaching.

 A decade from now, there may be better technologies that truly bring the shared classroom experience to people's homes, but the asynchronous, Web-based technologies that seem to dominate the online education sector don't come close to the real thing.

-5 comments:
+9 comments:

 1. What the author fails to realize is that for-profits offer admission to everyone, which is why the curriculum has to be easy enough for everyone to pass.
 If the business or MBA programs are too quantitative, i.e., requiring strong math backgrounds, people will quit or drop-out.
 The for-profit colleges can offer MBA programs that minimize the quantitative skills that are typically found in non-profit schools; a dirty little secret that is slowly coming to light.
 If the for-profits make the programs too difficult to pass, their revenue stream takes a hit, since the key is the get people to sign-up, regardless of ability or skills.
 Maybe that's why employers are finally starting to question the value of for-profit education.
 One may get a degree but not necessarily an education.